-PKCE, Proof-Key for Code Exchange, (pronounced "pixie") is an extension to OAuth 2.0 that protects against intercepted authorization codes during the OAuth flow.
+PKCE, Proof-Key for Code Exchange, (pronounced "pixie") is an extension to OAuth 2.0 (and as such, IndieAuth), that protects against intercepted authorization codes during the OAuth flow.

 It allows an OAuth 2.0 token server to confirm that the client attempting to redeem an authorization code is the same client that requested it.